 It is said Giles (or Aegidius) was born in Athens.
 He became so famous for giving alms and working miracles of healing that he sailed to Marseilles in pursuit of peace and a hermitage.
 While living as a hermit in the woods near Arles, a deer chased by a hunting party of the King of the Visigoths ran to him for refuge.
 A huntsman shot an arrow at the deer as it escaped into the bushes, but the arrow hit and wounded the holy man in the foot.
 In compensation the king offered Giles land for a monastery.
 This later became the famous Benedictine abbey of St-Gilles-du-Gard, a famous stop on the pilgrim road from Arles to Santiago de Compostela, thus spreading the saint’s reputation.

 In medieval art he is depicted with his symbol, the deer.
 His emblem is also an arrow, and he is the patron saint of cripples.
-Giles also became a patron of beggars, blacksmiths, cripples, lepers and woods.
-He is also invoked against cancer, epilepsy, sterility in women and night terrors and is numbered among the Fourteen Holy Helpers initially invoked as protection against the Black Death.
+Giles also became a patron of beggars, blacksmiths, lepers, woods and nursing mothers.
+He is also invoked against cancer, epilepsy, sterility in women and night terrors and is numbered among the’ Fourteen Holy Helpers‘ initially invoked as protection against the Black Death.
 His cult spread rapidly throughout Europe.
-Many churches and monasteries are dedicated to him in France, Spain, Germany, Poland, Hungary, Slovakia, and Great Britain.
+Many churches, monasteries and hospitas are dedicated to him in France, Spain, Germany, Poland, Hungary, Slovakia, and Great Britain.
 Giles is also the patron saint of the city of Edinburgh, Scotland, where St. Giles’ Cathedral is a prominent landmark.

 The Benedictine monastery in St-Gilles-du-Gard is a UNESCO World Heritage Site.
 Its west portal is considered one of the finest examples of Provençal Romanesque.